francoismichel/ssh3-spec/draft-michel-ssh3.md

 scanning and bruteforce attacks.
 This goes in line with the will of having undiscoverable resources also tackled by other IETF working groups {{HTTP-SIGNATURE}}.
 This property is not provided by SSHv2 since the SSHv2 server announces its SSH version string to any connected TCP client.
-If wanted, SSH3 hosts can be made undistinuishable from any HTTP server.
+If wanted, SSH3 hosts can be made undistinguishable from any HTTP server.

 # Conventions and Definitions